If you can't get to Louisiana fast enough, make these authentic Natchitoches Meat Pies in your own kitchen- baked or fried!

 How to bake meat pies

-- Combine egg and water to make an egg-wash; brush egg wash over meat pies
+- In a small bowl, combine the egg and a little water for the egg wash; brush egg wash over formed meat pies

-- Bake 25-30 minutes or until golden brown
+- Bake uncovered 25-30 minutes or until golden brown

 Freezing and reheating meat pies